-Pressure: If you see excessive salt being applied, put pressure on the property owner.
+Promote: If you see excessive salt being applied, speak to the property owner.
 Tell them about the environmental consequences of applying too much.
 Ask them to contact us.
 We can direct them to agencies like Smart About Salt® to have their staff or contractors trained in correct winter salt use.

 Check out this video from the U.S. Consulate General Toronto about salt!